tiffanimarlowe/project_template/README.md

 ![Behavior Diagram](images/beh_dia.jpg)

-(Provide structural and behavior diagrams of the system you wish to study.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
-(Use the model to tell us what is going on.)
+The purpose of Figure 1 (Transportation Simulation Model – Object Diagram) and Figure 2 (Transportation Simulation Method – Behavioral Diagram) is to provide a depiction of the current problem we are trying to address.

+As shown above, Figure 1 describes the various objects in the simulation (delivery system, customer, etc.) and their attributes in which we will be focusing our attention (battery life, location, etc.).
+Within Figure 2, you can clearly understand the interactions between the variables and how the simulation will be executed.
+Gathered from the models, you can see that the initial state starts with the customer.
+They first place an order; the order is then sent to a distribution center where the package will be delivered based on two forms of delivery (drone and/or truck).

 ## Fundamental Questions
 By focusing on these specific variables within the simulation, we aim to answer the following questions below:

 1) Is drone delivery more efficient than standard ground based delivery methods?
 If so,
 + How long does it take (on average) to deliver a package to a certain location by ground and by air?